Study Philosophy at Cambridge

 Philosophy

-Philosophy is the study of fundamental problems about the nature of knowledge and reality, and about our moral and political ideas.
+Philosophy is the study of fundamental problems about the nature of knowledge and reality, consciousness and free will, personal identity, language and logic, and about our moral and political ideas.
+At Cambridge, it is studied in a way that lays considerable emphasis on very precise and careful argument.

 Course Details